Chart Color Schemes

 Longford has a typical household mix, with a fairly typical median household size

 Family households constitute 67.4% of all households, including 23.1% couples with children, 31.8% couples without children, and 11.5% single parent families.
-Non-family households account for the remaining 32.6%, with lone person households at 29.7% and group households comprising 2.8%.
-The median household size is 2.3 people, aligning with the Rest of Tas. average.
+Non-family households comprise the remaining 32.6%, with lone person households at 29.7% and group households making up 2.8%.
+The median household size is 2.3 people, which aligns with the average for the Rest of Tas.

 Frequently Asked Questions - Households